 In addition, the Company is eligible to receive potential milestone payments totaling up to \$335,000, comprised of a \$20,000 clinical milestone payment, up to \$285,000 in regulatory milestone payments, and a \$30,000 sales-based milestone payment.
 If TV-45070 is approved, the Company is also eligible to receive royalties in the low teens to low twenties on net sales of licensed products for the timeframe that such products are covered by the licensed patents and in certain other instances.
 The Company believes that potential milestone payments for development and regulatory milestones under this agreement are substantive and at risk at the inception of this agreement, and, as such, expects that these future milestone payments will be recognized as revenue in the period that each milestone is achieved.
-The Company believes that the potential sales-based milestone payments under this agreement are not substantive as the Company does not expect to contribute effort to their achievement and expects such sales-based milestones will generally be achieved after the period of substantial involvement under the collaboration.
+The Company believes that potential sales-based milestone payments under this agreement are substantive and trike effort to their achievement and expects such sales-based milestones will generally be achieved after the period of substantial involvement under the collaboration.
 Therefore, the Company expects that future sales-based contingent consideration milestone payments will be recognized as revenue when such milestones are achieved, assuming all other revenue recognition criteria are met.
 To date, no such milestone payments have been recognized.